-AL2 (leg amputee) athletes may choose if they want to climb with or without prosthesis.
+AL2 (leg amputee, limb deficiency or leg length difference) athletes may choose if they want to climb with or without prosthesis.
 Routes must be set in a way that it is no difference if the athlete uses a prosthesis or not and if left or the right leg is missing.
 More footholds to allow alternate body positions can help a lot here.
 Traverses and corners can be very tricky for these athletes while overhanging walls are no problem at all.
-Difficulties range from 7a up to 8b in this category.
+Difficulties range from 7a up to 8b in this sport class.

 B1 (blind, no vision left, climbing blindfolded) athletes can not see any holds and rely 100 % on their sight guide who directs the athletes through the wall.
 Blind athletes get (video) demonstrations of routes before, so the sight guide can memorize and train and visualize the moves with the athlete.
-B1 athletes climb very static and slow, so routesetting must avoid dynamic moves.
-Difficulties range from 6a to 7a in this category.
+B1 athletes climb usually more static and slow, difficulties range from 6a to 7a in this sport class.

 B2, B3 (visually impaired, vision left) can see parts of the route on their own but rely also on their sight guide.
 Video demonstrations are available here like in B1.
-As B2 and B3 athletes have vision left, they can climb a bit more efficient and faster than B1 athletes, but still dynamic moves are not possible.
+As B2 and B3 athletes have vision left, they can climb a bit more efficient and faster than B1 athletes.
 In order to give the athletes the best experience, a high color contrast in between wall/volumes and holds are very important.
-Difficulties range from 6b to 7b in this category.
+Difficulties range from 6b to 7b in this sport class.

 RP1 athletes have major neurological or physiologic impairments which affects more or less the whole body.
 These limitations can be very different: Range of movement, coordination, flexibility, strength.
 Routesetters have to offer different options, more footholds can help to equalize the different capabilities as good as possible.
-In comparison to all other categories, RP1 is a very “wide” category, some athletes also need a wheelchair, the climbing style is slow and static.
-Difficulties range from 5c to 6c in this category.
+In comparison to all other categories, RP1 is a very “wide” sport class, some athletes also need a wheelchair, the climbing style is slow and static.
+Difficulties range from 5c to 6c in this sport class.

 RP2 athletes have medium neurological or physiologic impairments.
 In comparison to RP1, the limitations are less strong and/or affect not that many parts of the body.
-Difficulties range from 6b to 7b in this category.
+Difficulties range from 6b to 7b in this sport class.

 RP3 athletes have only minor limitations and can climb normal routes.
-Difficulties range from 7a up to 8b in this category.
+Difficulties range from 7a up to 8b in this sport class.

-For all categories, routesetting shall make the beginning of routes very easy to avoid athletes falling to the ground and progress the difficulty towards the top in order to make a good separation among athletes.
+For all sport classes, routesetting shall make the beginning of routes very easy to avoid athletes falling to the ground and progress the difficulty towards the top in order to make a good separation among athletes.

 If the walls are steep, two topropes are used.
 One from the top and a second one lower down which avoid falling to the ground or large pendulum falls in the beginning of the route.